 If down payment assistance sounds like something that could aid you in your homeownership quest, start by researching programs available from your state or local government.
 Check with community lenders and non-profits as well.
 While it takes some work to locate these programs, it will be worth the effort if you are able to realize your dream of homeownership sooner.

 Or you can just call us at 727-873-3431 .
-We know what state, community and local down payment and grant assistance programs are available in Florida and the qualification guidelines for each of them.
+We know what state, community and local down payment and grant assistance programs are available in California and the qualification guidelines for each of them.